 As vice-president, I’ve worked with our partners at the Missouri School of Journalism on initiatives designed to secure sources of funding for our organization as well as expand training opportunities under the renowned IRE brand.

-I’ve mentored young journalists, spoken on panels and in workshops, screened awards, secured substantial conference sponsorships and generally pitched in wherever and whenever needed.
+I’ve mentored young journalists, spoken on panels and in workshops, screened awards, secured substantial corporate sponsorships and generally pitched in wherever and whenever needed.
 If re-elected, I still have more to do:

-I believe my management experience, coupled with my ability to bring people together, have served the IRE board and our membership well.
-I’m committed to IRE and bring the same passion to the board that I bring to the job I do every day with my team.
+My management experience, coupled with my ability to bring people together, have served the IRE board, staff and membership well.
+I’m committed to IRE and bring the same passion to the board that I bring to the job I do every day.
 I would be grateful for your consideration and vote and hope to connect with you soon.
 Thank you!

 Issues on Which I’d Like to Focus:

 Looks like you haven't made a choice yet.